 We intend to depreciate the portion of a Section 743(b) adjustment attributable to unrealized appreciation in the value of Contributed Property, to the extent of any unamortized Book-Tax Disparity, using a rate of depreciation or amortization derived from the depreciation or amortization method and useful life applied to the property's unamortized Book-Tax Disparity, or treat that portion as nonamortizable, to the extent attributable to property the common basis of which is not amortizable, consistent with the regulations under Section 743 of the Internal Revenue Code, even though that position may be inconsistent with Treasury Regulation Section 1.167(c)-1(a)(6), which is not expected to directly apply to a material portion of our assets.
 Please see "- Tax Consequences of Unit Ownership - Section 754 Election."
 To the extent that the Section 743(b) adjustment is attributable to appreciation in value in excess of the unamortized Book-Tax Disparity, we will apply the rules described in the Treasury Regulations and legislative history.
 If we determine that this position cannot reasonably be taken, we may adopt a depreciation and amortization position under which all purchasers acquiring units in the same month would receive depreciation and amortization deductions, whether attributable to a common basis or Section 743(b) adjustment, based upon the same applicable methods and lives as if they had purchased a direct interest in our property.
-If this position is adopted, it may result in lower annual depreciation and amortization deductions not taken in the year that these deductions are otherwise allowable.
-This position will not be adopted if we determine that the loss of depreciation and amortization deductions will have a material adverse effect on the unitholders.
-If we choose not to utilize this aggregate method, we may use any other reasonable depreciation and amortization method to preserve the uniformity of the intrinsic tax characteristics of any units that would not have a material adverse effect on the u
+If this position is adopted, it may result in lower annual depreciation and amortization deductions would otherwise be allowable to some unitholders.
+The IRS may challenge and amortization method to preserve the uniformity of the intrinsic tax characteristics of any units that would not have a material adverse effect on the unitholders.
+The IRS may challenge any method of depreciating the Section 743(b) adjustment described in this paragraph.
+If this challenge were sustained, the uniformity of units might be affected, and the gain from the sale of units might be incre